 It is said to be the queen of all points, offering ample opportunities to see the barren deep valleys on both sides.
 Arthur's seat is the only place, displaying geographical distinction of Kokan & Desh (Deccan), two territories of Mahabaleshwar.
 From southern side, it also looks like an elephants head.
 Nearby, there is also an echo point.

 It is an impressive point, which goes past village Moleshware on the way.
 You can view the beautiful views of the backwaters of Koyna dam on your left side, whereas river Solshi is in front of you with small villages.
 On your right side, you can see the vast green slopes of M'war plateau.

-The fort is perfect to experience the history of Maratha Emperor Shivaji.
-This is the place where Afzal Khan met his death.
-Situated 24 km west of Mahabaleshwar, the fort is 900 m above sea level.
-The fort from a distance offers the appearance of a round-topped hill.
+The fort is perfect to experience the history of Maratha Empire.
+This is the place where Chattrapati Shivaji Maharaj killed Afzal Khan.
+Situated 24 km west of Mahabaleshwar, the fort is 900 m above sea level and appears like a round-topped hill.
 Built in 1656, it is a maze of chambers, ponds and dark paths.

-Mahabaleshware has other popular attractions, which include names like Marjorie Point, Castle Rock, Babington Point, Northcote Point, Falkland Point, Carnac Point, Fitzgerald Point, Bombay Point and Gaolani Point.
-Several other popular names are Lodwick Point & Boars Head, The Lamington Plateau, Panchgani Point, Helen's Point, Rosamond Rock, Water Falls, Polo Ground and a Bee Keeping Centre.
+Mahabaleshwar has other popular attractions, which include Marjorie Point, Castle Rock, Babington Point, Northcote Point, Falkland Point, Carnac Point, Fitzgerald Point, Bombay Point and Gaolani Point.
+Several other popular names are Lodwick Point & Boars Head, the Lamington Plateau, Panchgani Point, Helen's Point, Rosamond Rock, Water Falls, Polo Ground and a Bee Keeping Centre.